 Staysure's Single Trip travel insurance is ideal if you are looking for great value, easy insurance to cover you for one trip to any worldwide destination, for up to 104 days.
 We can help you tailor make your policy to suit your exact needs.

 - Many pre-existing medical conditions covered

 - Travel to UK, the rest of Europe and many other destinations worldwide

-- Optional extras to tailor your policy for your needs
+- Additional cover options to tailor your policy for your needs

 Your tailor-made cover

 As we are all individual, we offer you the option to tailor your chosen policy to best suit your particular holiday needs.
 Additional cover options may be well worth paying a bit extra for and can include cover for winter sports, unexpected accommodation costs, extended travel delays, missed departures, extra legal costs, golf equipment and more.

 If you wish to tailor your single trip policy, either go through our online quote process, or consult our experts who will gladly advise you as to your best options – simply call 0844 692 8444 for an answer to all your queries.

 Do I need travel insurance for a short trip?

 Yes, it's important to have travel insurance for every trip you take, even a short, single trip to the UK or Europe.
 Not being covered when you travel means you are exposing yourself to large bills if anything goes wrong or you fall ill while you are away from home.